 #11: Brainstorming Requesting Games

-Give students a word or situations and in small groups, they have to come up with as many requests as possible in a short amount of time (1 minute).
+Give students a word or situation and in small groups, they have to come up with as many requests as possible in a short amount of time (1 minute).
 For example, pencil:

 - Could you lend me a pencil?